The start of her filmmaking career

 When Chowra Makaremi took a camera into her hands for the first time, she did not have the ambition of making a movie.
 Having studied words and theories during her PhD in anthropology, she was neither accustomed to working with images, nor had she any other experience in this field.
 Despite that, she bought a camera in 2007 and went to Iran, her homeland, to film places and people in order to find out more about her mother, a member of the Mojahedin-e khalq party; she was imprisoned and later executed due to the opposition to the Islamist authorities who were in power then.
 The director says: "Later on, when I thought of making a movie, I tried to remain faithful to this first impulse so as to produce Hitch: An Iranian Story with all my heart."
 Only in 2014 did Chowra start taking her amateur filming as a base for a documentary, trying to reveal some of the most terrible things in the Iranian history.

 From the first impetus to an oeuvre

-Chowra's developing desire to know more about these past political happenings, especially in connection with her own family history, were mostly triggered when the director discovered a diary left by her grandfather.
+Chowra's developing desire to know more about these past political happenings, especially in connection with her own family history, were mostly triggered when she discovered a diary left behind by her grandfather.
 It is a hundred-page-long testimony, which was written a few months after Chowra's mother was killed in the 1988 massacre.
 She remembers: "My grandfather died two decades ago, but when I found his very powerful texts in 2004, it pushed me to do research devoted to my mom.
 I have always wanted to know more but I thought everything was buried in the past.
 I didn't see any thread I could follow that would lead me back to those events."
 Her grandfather's diary brought some hope: it was still possible to trace some facts and memories, even after all these years.
 It wasn't too late.